 After years of building meaningful relationships with both students and staff, Derik was recently promoted to sous chef at Loyola, a role that has brought new challenges and opportunities.
 The promotion was a natural step for him, as his connection with students showed that there was more he could do to improve the dining experience.

 “I had so many students coming to me with complaints about the food, and I knew I could step in and make it better.
-Being a sous chef lets me make those changes,” Fields explained.
+Being a sous chef lets me make those changes,” Fields said.

 Fields’ promotion has been both rewarding and challenging.
 As sous chef, he now oversees kitchen operations, manages staff, and helps plan the menu—a significant shift from his previous role.